konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 ### <a name="cwlc" style="text-decoration: none;">Word-level Considerations

-There are many rules besides this general one that are useful for choosing the topic and comment.
-First, we'll take a look at one case which **must** become the comment.
+Many rules besides this general one are useful for choosing the topic and comment.
+First, we'll take a look at one case that **must** become a comment.

 | A noun will always be the comment if it is an:  |
 | ------------------- |